 Small Project Cost Share

 Each year, KCCD offers a Small Project Cost Share Program.
 This program is intended to provide cost share to landowners for water quantity and water quality improvements.
 Anywhere from 4 to 8 projects are approved each year and landowners are eligible for 50% cost share up to a maximum of $4,000.
 Applications are published each August and are due in September.
 The Board of Supervisors usually makes funding decisions each October.
 The landowners then have until the following April 30 to complete their projects.
 For more information contact Mark Crowley at 925-3352 ext.
 5 or stop by the office.
-APPLICATIONS ARE AVAILABLE NOW (click here) AND WILL BE ACCEPTED THROUGH SEPTEMBER 23, 2016.
+APPLICATIONS WILL BE AVAILABLE IN AUGUST 2017.

 PAM Cost Share